Analytical modelling of wind-turbine wake turbulence in neutral atmospheric boundary layers: les LES wake-added tke TKE and streamwise Reynolds stress evolution behind a porous disk in boundary layers

 \subsection{Velocity deficit, \texorpdfstring{\gls{tke}}{TKE} and \texorpdfstring{\up{}}{streamwise Reynolds stress} evolution}

-Figure~\ref{fig:selfSimilarity} shows lateral and vertical profiles of velocity deficit~$\Delta \bu{}=\overline{u}-\overline{u}_\infty$, wake-added \gls{tke}~$k_w=k-k_\infty$ and wake-added streamwise turbulence $\up{}_w=\up{}-\up{}_\infty$ at different streamwise positions in the wake.
+Figure~\ref{fig:selfSimilarity} shows lateral and vertical profiles of velocity deficit~$\Delta \bu{}=\overline{u}-\overline{u}_\infty$, wake-added \gls{tke}~$k_w=k-k_\infty$ and wake-added streamwise turbulence $\up{}_w=\up{}-\up{}_\infty$ at different streamwise positions in the wake. \tr{The subscript $w$ represents the wake quantities, whereas the absence of a subscript stands for the total quantities}.
 At each streamwise position, the quantities are normalised by their minimum or maximum values; spatial dimensions by the wake width in the vertical and lateral directions, denoted by $\sigma_z$ and $\sigma_y$, respectively.
-The subscripts $\infty$ and $w$ represent the value upstream of the wind turbine and wake quantities, respectively, while the absence of a subscript stands for the total quantities.

 Our simulations predict the same self-similar behaviour of the velocity deficit in the vertical and lateral directions as reported in experimental observations \citep{Bastankhah2014}.
 The wake-added \gls{tke} and $\up{}_w$, however, show a transition from a bi-modal distribution in the near-wake towards a more uniform distribution in the far wake, as confirmed by the budget analysis in section~\ref{sec:budget-wake-added-transport-equation}.
-True self-similarity occurs only in the very far wake, as also observed in the experiments of \citet{Stein2019}.
+True self-similarity occurs only in the very far wake \tr{(for $x>9D$)}, as also observed in the experiments of \citet{Stein2019}.
 Furthermore, strong three-dimensionality is observed: lateral and vertical profiles differ significantly.
-Consequently, the assumption of self-similarity may be unjustified for the development of an analytical model for wake-added turbulence.
+Consequently, the assumption of self-similarity \tr{is not deemed} justified for the development of an analytical model for wake-added turbulence.

 Generally, the wake-added \gls{tke} and $\up{}_w$ show very similar trends.
 Under the hypotheses we will introduce in section~\ref{sec:pressureStrainModel}, both of them differ only in the presence of the pressure‐strain correlation term in the $\up{}_w$ transport equation \citep[see][among others]{Lumley1975}.
 Hence, we will treat $\up{}_w$ as an extension of the wake-added \gls{tke} models later in this study.